 Let $f \in \Sknew{k}(\Gamma_1(N))$ be a newform and $V_f \subseteq \Sknew{k}(\Gamma_1(N))$ the subspace generated by its Galois conjugates.
 Then by Atkin--Lehner--Li theory, $V_f$ is a simple module over the Hecke algebra $\mathcal{T}$, and there exists a Hecke operator $t_f \in \mathcal{T}$ such that $t_f \colon M_k(\Gamma_1(N)) \to M_k(\Gamma_1(N))$ is a projection onto $V_f$.
 Because $t_f$ is a projection we have $\langle (f,0), x \rangle = \langle (t_ff,t_f0),x \rangle = \langle (f,0), t_fx \rangle$ for all $x \in \ModSym_k(\Gamma_1(N))$, and hence in particular this means that if

 then $L(f,j)=0$.

-A map $t_f'$ with the same kernel as $t_f$ can be obtained from $t_f(\ModSym_k(\Gamma_1(N),\Q))$ in \magma{} using the command \texttt{RationalPeriodMapping}.
+A map $t_f'$ with the same kernel as $t_f$ can be obtained from $t_f(\ModSym_k(\Gamma_1(N),\Q))$ in \magma{} using the command \texttt{PeriodMapping}.
 Furthermore, this \magma{} command only uses exact arithmetic over $\Q$.
-For all non-self dual modular forms whose analytic rank numerically seemed to be $1$, it was verified that indeed $t_f'(X^{k/2-1}Y^{k/2-1}\{0,\infty\})=0$ implying $L(f,k/2)=0$.
+For all non-self-dual modular forms whose analytic rank numerically seemed to be $1$, it was verified that indeed $t_f'(X^{k/2-1}Y^{k/2-1}\{0,\infty\})=0$, implying that $L(f,k/2)=0$.
 The upper bound of 1 on the analytic rank was again obtained using interval arithmetic.